-This chapter outlines our expectations for water businesses in the first stage of the regulatory cycle - planning and preparing for an upcoming pricing review.
+This chapter outlines our expectations for water businesses when planning and preparing for an upcoming price review.

 The regulatory process is designed to be ongoing, with each review fitting into the broader planning processes of the business (rather than being a standalone event that happens every 5 years).
-We expect that each business will put its best pricing proposal forward that demonstrates how it will promote the long-term interests of customers over both:
+We expect that each business will put its best pricing proposal forward, demonstrating how it will promote the long-term interests of customers over both: